UEA-Irta/CatCrops/README.md

 > **"Early Crop Type Classification and Mapping Combining Remote Sensing and Ancillary Data"**
 > *by Gené-Mola, J., Pamies-Sans, M., Minuesa, C., Casadesús, J., and Bellvert, J. (2025, submitted).*

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPL v3)**.
+You can find the full text of the license [here](LICENSE).

+### Summary of the License

+The GNU General Public License v3.0 is a free, copyleft license for software and other kinds of works.
+Here are some key points:
+- **Freedom to use**: You can use this software for any purpose.
+- **Freedom to modify**: You can modify the source code to suit your needs.
+- **Freedom to share**: You can distribute copies of this software.
+- **Freedom to contribute**: You can improve the software and share your improvements.
+- **Copyleft requirement**: If you distribute a modified version, it must also be licensed under GPL v3.

+For more detailed information, please refer to the [LICENSE](LICENSE) file or visit the [official GPL v3 site](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Contact
 For issues or feature requests, please contact: